bikashbaral/Load-Flow-analysis-matlab/README.md

 <br />
 Step wise code -:
--First the Ybus is computed using Branch data -Iterative Newton raphson method is used to find the solution of V and Thetha -Then reactive power and active power injection is calculated at all nodes -Reactive power generation at the P-V bus
+*First the Ybus is computed using Branch data *Iterative Newton raphson method is used to find the solution of V and Thetha *Then reactive power and active power injection is calculated at all nodes *Reactive power generation at the P-V bus
--Sending and recieving power at each node is calculated
+*Sending and recieving power at each node is calculated